The SEAI offers multiple grant schemes to help with the cost of installing chargers for electric vehicles for Irish houses and apartments.

 Government Grants for Electric Car Chargers

-Eligibility for EV Home Charger Grant
+Eligibility for Electric Vehicle Home Charger Grant

 • Whether you own an electric vehicle or not, you can apply for the SEAI’s Home Charger Grant.